Jasper National Park History

 Mining and a Link to the Outside World

-In 1908, Jasper Park Collieries staked claims in the park.
-By the time the railway came through in 1911, mining activity was centered at Pocahontas (near the park’s east gate), where a township was established and thrived.
+In 1908, Jasper Park Collieries staked claims in Jasper National Park.
+By the time the railway came through in 1911, mining activity was centreed at Pocahontas (near the park’s east gate), where a township was established and thrived.
 During an extended miners’ strike, the men spent their spare time constructing log pools at Miette Hot Springs, which were heavily promoted to early park visitors.
 The mine closed in 1921, and many families relocated to Jasper, which had grown from a railway camp into a popular tourist destination.
 By this time the park boundaries had changed dramatically.
 In 1911, the park had been reduced to two-thirds its original size, then in 1914 enlarged to include Maligne Lake and Columbia Icefield, then enlarged yet again in 1928 to take in Sunwapta Pass.
 Today’s borders were set in 1930, when Jasper was officially designated a national park.
 And what of Old Swift?
-Well, after working as the park’s first game warden, he hung onto his land until 1935.
+Well, after working as Jasper National Park’s first game warden, he hung onto his land until 1935.
 The government of the day made various offers, but Swift ended up selling to a wealthy Englishman who operated a dude ranch on the site until finally selling the land to the government in 1962.

 In 1911, a construction camp was established for the Grand Trunk Pacific Railway near the present site of downtown Jasper.
 When the northern line was completed, visitors flocked into the remote mountain settlement, and its future was assured.
 The first accommodation for tourists was 10 tents on the shore of Lac Beauvert that became known as Tent City.
 In 1921, the tents were replaced and the original Jasper Park Lodge was constructed.
 By the summer of 1928, a road was completed between Edmonton and Jasper, and a golf course was built.
-As the number of tourists to the park continued to increase, existing facilities were expanded.
-In 1940 the Icefields Parkway was completed, linking Jasper to Banff and making the park more accessible.
+As the number of tourists to Jasper National Park continued to increase, existing facilities were expanded.
+In 1940 the Icefields Parkway was completed, linking Jasper to Banff and making Jasper National Park more accessible.

 Town of Jasper

 The modern infrastructure of Jasper began developing in the 1960s, but until 2002 the town site was run from Ottawa by Parks Canada.
 Jasper is now officially incorporated as a town, with locally elected residents serving as mayor and council members.
-Decisions made by the council must still balance the needs of living in a national park but also represent locals who call the park home.
-On the surface, obvious visible changes of this autonomy are a new emergency services building, a new wastewater treatment plant, a new school as recently as 2014, and improvements to an ever-increasing downtown parking problem.
-One thing hasn’t changed, and that’s the basic premise of the town’s existence: More than 50 percent of Jasper’s 5,200 residents work in the hospitality industry, serving the needs of two million visitors annually.
+Decisions made by the council must still balance the needs of living in a national park but also represent locals who call Jasper National Park home.
+On the surface, obvious visible changes of this autonomy are a new emergency services building, a new wastewater treatment plant, a new school, and improvements to an ever-increasing downtown parking problem that were in relived by the introduction of pay parking in 2021.
+One thing hasn’t changed, and that’s the basic premise of the town’s existence: More than 50 percent of Jasper’s 4,600 residents work in the hospitality industry, serving the needs of 2.5 million visitors annually.

 More Jasper History Sources